Strata laws being rolled out in stages so you can prepare

 Inspection of records is important to help maintain accountability and enable prospective owners to get more information about the scheme before they buy.

-The fees for inspecting strata records (online or in person) will increase from 1 July 2025.
-The increase will not apply to existing owners within the scheme.
+The fees for inspecting strata records (online or in person) increased on 1 July 2025.
+The increase does not apply to existing owners within the scheme.
 Fees (including GST) increase from:

 - $31 to $60 for the first hour